terraform-google-modules/terraform-google-sql-db/modules/backup/README.md

 ## Exports to GCS

 But the backups mentioned above are bound to the SQL instance.
-This means as soon as you [delete the instance](https://cloud.google.com/sql/docs/mysql/delete-instance) you are also loosing your backups.
+This means as soon as you [delete the instance](https://cloud.google.com/sql/docs/mysql/delete-instance) you are also losing your backups.
 To avoid this you can also export data.
 There is a second workflow doing exactly that.

 > **Note**: To enable or disable the exports to GCS Buckets use the Terraform variable `enable_export_backup`